3 min read

 Standing orders are regular payments set up by the customer.
 This puts the customer in control of their recurring payments.
 In contrast, Direct Debit is set up by businesses with the permission of the customer (who is protected by the Direct Debit guarantee).
 Unlike a standing order, Direct Debit guarantees that you get paid, although it’s worth noting that Direct Debit indemnity means customers maintain the right to cancel any payment and receive a refund.

-You can learn more about the differences between standing orders and Direct Debit here.
+You can find out more about the differences between standing orders and Direct Debit here.

 When to use Direct Debit collection for small businesses

-Direct Debit is used for regular and recurring payments, making it an excellent choice for many businesses.
+Direct Debit is used for regular and recurring payments, which makes it an excellent choice for a range of businesses, including:

 End the stress of being paid late by automating your payment collection!